-Hedged risks include the risk of an increase in interest rates, which is hedged using interest rate and spread caps on long-term rates.
+Hedged risks include the risk of an increase in interest rates, which is hedged using interest rate and spread caps on the CMS 10-year rate.
 The lower interest rates and limited volatility in 2021 reduced the cost of these protections, prompting the Group to choose to purchase hedges for a notional amount of €20.2 billion during the year.

 By guaranteeing the capital invested in the euro-denominated portion of policies and minimum rates for policyholders, CNP Assurances is exposed to a drop in interest rates.
-For protection and to pre-emptively lock in rates of return above the minimum rates needed to meet its commitments, bond forwards for a notional amount of ≤ 1 billion were acquired in 2021.
+For protection and to pre-emptively lock in rates of return above the minimum rates needed to meet its commitments, bond forwards for a notional amount of \in 1 billion were acquired in 2021.

-To protect the IFRS income statement against the risk of a widening of credit spreads, changes in credit indices were hedged by purchasing CDS options on a notional amount of €1.3 billion in exchange for option premiums of €7.5 million.
+To protect the IFRS income statement against the risk of a widening of credit spreads, changes in credit indices were hedged by purchasing CDS options on a notional amount of \le 1.3 billion in exchange for option premiums of \le 7.5 million.

-To lock in unrealised gains and reduce sensitivity levels, equity risk hedges were purchased on a notional amount of €7.5 billion in 2021 (versus €1.7 billion in 2020).
+To lock in unrealised gains and reduce the sensitivity of portfolios to the equity markets, equity risk hedges were purchased for a notional amount of \in 7.5 billion in 2021 (versus \in 1.7 billion in 2020).

 Independently of interest rate and equity hedges and due to its presence in Brazil, CNP Assurances is exposed to changes in the exchange rate of the Brazilian real (BRL).
 In order to protect against a BRL depreciation, Asian options with an annual maturity to hedge the contribution of its subsidiaries to the Group's consolidated income were set up for a notional amount of BRL2.0 billion.
-In addition, in order to secure the dividend increase of the Group's subsidiaries, European options were acquired in 2021 for a notional amount of BRL0.1 billion.
+In addition, in order to secure the dividend increase of the Group's subsidiaries, European options were acquired in 2021 for a notional amount of BRL 0.1 billion.
 The hedges were unwound at the beginning of December when the final amount due to Caixa Seguradora was paid.